 Other UAF and Alaska funding sources

-Many of our students have also been supported through the UAF IGERT PhD Programs: Resilience and Adaptation (RAP) and Marine Ecosystem Sustainability in the Arctic and Subarctic (MESAS).
+Many of our students have also been supported through the UAF IGERT PhD Programs: Resilience and Adaptation (RAP).
 Students are admitted to the IGERT program but may declare anthropology as their home department.
 Students interested in one of these programs with an anthropology focus should contact a member of the anthropology faculty to discuss their options.

 An excellent multi-year external source of funding open to all early career graduate students is the NSF Graduate Student Fellowship program (NSFGRFP).